lotusk08/ssa/README.md

-# Static Assets for Chirpy Jekyll Theme
+# Static assets for stevehoang.com

 ## Introduction

-Static assets (libraries/plugins/web-fonts) required by the [_Chirpy_][chirpy] based website to run.
+Static assets (libraries/plugins/web-fonts) required by the website to run.
 It provides the opportunity to choose self-host assets in production or development mode.

 ## Usage